awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/privatelink.md

  When the customer creates their VPC endpoint, they have the option to enable a private DNS name\.
 By choosing this option, the customer’s VPC service configures a [private hosted zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html)\.
 If you provide the private DNS name, it will be used by the customer when they configure their VPC endpoint to connect to your service\.
 In the customer’s private hosted zone, the private DNS name \(api\.example\.com\) will point to the randomly generated DNS name\(s\) \(vpce\-11111111111111111\-yyyyyyyy\.api\.vpce\.example\.com\) created for your endpoint service\(s\)\.
 The benefit for your customer is that the customer’s EC2 instances call the same unified DNS name \(api\.example\.com\) across different VPCs\.
 Also, if public and private DNS names are same, the AWS Marketplace customer can use the same public name when accessing your service from within or outside of the VPC\.

- The the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team will assist you with making your service available through AWS Marketplace\.
-When an AWS Marketplace customer subscribes to your service and is creating a VPC endpoint, your service will be listed in **Your AWS Marketplace Services**\.
+ The [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team will assist you with making your service available through AWS Marketplace\.
+When an AWS Marketplace customer subscribes to your service and is creating a VPC endpoint, your service will be in **Your AWS Marketplace Services**\.
 The MCO team uses the user\-friendly DNS name for easy discovery of your service when creating the VPC endpoint\.

- Your product is created and listed as a software as a service \(SaaS\) product on AWS Marketplace\.
+ Your product is created as a software as a service \(SaaS\) product\.
 Your customer can discover your product through the AWS Marketplace website\.
 Metering and billing will be the same as with other AWS Marketplace SaaS products\.
 To provide your customer access to your service offering, you whitelist their account ID\.
 They establish a VPC endpoint \(configured as an interface\) within their VPC to connect to you\.
-Only customers who are subscribed and whitelisted will see your product listed when they create a VPC endpoint\.
+Only customers who are subscribed and whitelisted will see your product when they create a VPC endpoint\.

 ## Configuring Your Product<a name="configuring-your-product"></a>